magus/git-stack-cli/README.md

   - when expanded
     - each commit should also show status, e.g. new commits should show with NEW
     - show actions, e.g. Shift+D -> Delete

-- allow commits to be grouped
-  - list commits from base
-  - single key interactions
-  - enter, toggle group for commit
-  - g, group
-  - c, cycle group
-  - a, abort
-  - d, done

-- each group must match PR commits otherwise it's dirty, not just first commit

-- build comment table with each pr in stack
-  - order based on local sha ordering
-  - delete and update comment in pr if necessary (use regex)

-- avoid updating commits which have not changed
-  - during first walk discover first dirty/new commit and start new branch from that sha
-  - this avoids the cherry pick which creates a new sha, meaning the sha will stay the same
-  - then we can add back the force functionality to forcefully push to remote overriding this optimization

 - multiselect with more items than terminal rows needs pagination